wp-plugins/underconstruction/readme.txt

 == Frequently Asked Questions ==

 = I'm finished with it, and disabled the plugin, but the "under construction" message is still showing up! = If you've disabled the plugin, it won't show anything anymore.
 To be extra super-sure, try deleting the plugin files.
 Usually, though, the issue is that you're seeing a cached version of the page.
 Try force-refreshing your browser, and then try clearing your cache on the server and force refreshing again.
+If you have a caching plugin like W3 Total Cache, make sure you clear that too!

 = I can't see the under construction page! =
 As long as you're logged in, you won't be able to see it.
 That's a feature!
 This way, while you're logged in you can work as usual.
 To preview what it looks like, either a) log out, or b) try viewing it in another browser